 - 2 bay leaves

 - Canola oil as needed

-- Braised lentils for serving (see related recipe at left)
+- Braised Lentils for serving

 Pat the duck legs dry and place on a rack-lined baking sheet.
 Season the duck legs generously with salt and pepper.
 Cover with plastic wrap and refrigerate for at least 2 hours or up to 24 hours.